scottjg/rails/guides/source/migrations.md

 ### Using the `up`/`down` Methods

-The `down` method of your migration should revert the transformations done by the `up` method.
+The `up` method should describe the transformation you'd like to make to your schema, and the `down` method of your migration should revert the transformations done by the `up` method.
 In other words, the database schema should be unchanged if you do an `up` followed by a `down`.
 For example, if you create a table in the `up` method, you should drop it in the `down` method.
 It is wise to reverse the transformations in precisely the reverse order they were made in the `up` method.
 For example,

 ```ruby
 class ExampleMigration < ActiveRecord::Migration